Darvid-223/housing-prices/README.md

 - **Coding Advice**: Offered suggestions and advice on coding practices and problem-solving approaches.
 - **Real-Time Troubleshooting**: Supported real-time debugging and troubleshooting during the development process.
 - **Code Comments and Docstrings**: Helped in crafting clear and concise comments and docstrings to improve code readability and maintainability.
+- **README Structure and Language**: Assisted in organizing and refining the README file's structure and language to ensure clarity and professionalism.